paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-247-procurement-of-commercial-products-and-commercial-services.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (a)(2).
+Pub.
+L. 119–60, § 1822(b)(1), amended par.
+(2) generally.
+Prior to amendment, par.
+(2) read as follows: “provide to officials of the Department of Defense access to previous Department of Defense commercial product and commercial service determinations, market research, and analysis used to determine the reasonableness of price for the purposes of procurements by the Department of Defense.”

+Subsec. (b)(2).
+Pub.
+L. 119–60, § 1822(b)(2), inserted “The contracting officer shall consider the results in the memorandum of the program manager required under [section 3453(d)(1)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3453/d/1/B&num=0&edition=prelim) when developing the memorandum required under this paragraph.” after “commercial or noncommercial.”

+2024—Subsec. (c)(1).
+Pub.
+L. 118–159 added par.
+(1) and struck out former par.
+(1).
+Prior to amendment, text read as follows: “A contract for a product or service acquired using commercial acquisition procedures under part 12 of the Federal Acquisition Regulation shall serve as a prior commercial product or service determination with respect to such product or service for purposes of this chapter unless the senior procurement executive of the military department or the Department of Defense as designated for purposes of [section 1702(c) of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1702/c&num=0&edition=prelim) determines in writing that it is no longer appropriate to acquire the product or service using commercial acquisition procedures.”

 2023—Subsec. (b)(2).
 Pub.
 L. 118–31 substituted “why the product or service was determined to be commercial or noncommercial” for “for such determination” and inserted at end “Upon the request of the contractor or subcontractor offering the product or service for which such determination is summarized in such memorandum, the contracting officer shall provide to such contractor or subcontractor a copy of such memorandum.”

 2021—Pub.
 L. 116–283, § 1821(a)(2), renumbered [section 2380 of this title](./chapter-chapter-140-chapter-chapter-140.md#section-2380) as this section.